What is an Intensive?

 I don’t have any experience.
 Can I still take this class?

 Of course.
-Level 1 Intensive courses do not have any prerequisites and some of the Specialty Intensives are also open to all students.
+Beginning level Intensive courses do not have any prerequisites and some of the Specialty Intensives are also open to all students.
 Folks with any and all experience/training levels are more than welcome to enroll.

 I’m totally not funny.
 This class isn’t for me, right?

 Wrong!
 In improvisation and sketch writing, the funny comes from realistic human reactions and situations.
 Our instruction focuses not on the “funny” but on the skills and fundamentals you need to be a solid improviser and sketch writer.
 Once those skills are in place, the funny will happen on its own.